KSchlagowski/JumpingPuzzleGame/README.md

 # JumpingPuzzleGame
-1 of 3 projects made for my Academic Java Course
+One of projects I made for my Academic Java Course.